Skip to content

 Terminal window

-rocky run --filter source=stripe
+rocky plan --filter source=stripe

 If your pattern is ["environment", "department", "system"], any of those become valid filter keys: